-Yes, individual states can implement their own minimum wage law, meaning the minimum wage by state varies.
+Yes, individual states can implement their own minimum wage laws, meaning the minimum wage by state varies.
 When a state’s minimum wage doesn’t match the federal standard of $7.25 an hour, hourly workers must be paid the higher of the two amounts.

 Cities or counties can also impose a minimum wage.
 In that case, an employer must pay the highest applicable minimum wage.

 So if your business is located in San Francisco, California, you would pay employees a minimum wage of $16.32 per hour, which is the city minimum wage and the highest wage that applies.
 That is above the California minimum wage, which hovers between $13-$14, depending on the size of your business, and the federal minimum wage of $7.25 per hour.

 Get Started with Square Payroll